bytebase/bytebase.com/content/blog/all-database-tools-bytebase-replaces.md

 ## Summary

 Bytebase takes care of all human-to-database operations.
 It's an all-in-one solution for teams to adopt a unified process to change, query, secure, govern the databases.
+Bytebase consolidates disparate DB tools and 10x efficiency, security and PII compliance for the engineering org.
+To learn more, please check out [case studies](/blog/category/case-study/).

 ![change-query-secure-govern-database-all-in-one](/images/db-scheme-lg.png)